Nanopar/NCMusicPlayer/README.md

 ## Installation And Usage
-All you have to do, is install the 400kb exe file, and put it inside a separate folder of it's own.
+All you have to do is install the 400kb exe file, and put it inside a separate folder of it's own.
 To actually use it, all you gotta do is just put a music folder next to it, and set it up like this:
 ```
 crappymusicplayeroffofgithub
 ├── NanopsChillMusicPlayer.exe